Under the Radar (NCIS): Production

 "Under the Radar" was written by George Schenck and Frank Cardea and directed by Dennis Smith.
 Executive producer Gary Glasberg called the episode "a 'reset' for us", because it's the first episode after Cote de Pablo left NCIS.
 Glasberg wanted the episode to "give people an NCIS that is the reason they tune in and have some fun and some lightness and have a really good prime story and an investigation".
 Glasberg added that "it really feels like a strong, old-time NCIS episode". "[Ziva's absence is] a big part of quite a few episodes", and it will be "glances and references to the empty desk".
 About how the rest of the team are going to react on the empty desk, Glasberg said "We’re really trying to approach this as realistically and organically as possible, and it’s going to take time for our characters to move on".

 Following Cote de Pablo's exit the opening credit in the episode was changed. "[It's] a different main title sequence, [and that] was an interesting process, [both] emotional and challenging", according to Glasberg.

 On August 7, 2013, it was announced that Roma Maffia was cast as NCIS special agent Vera Strickland.
 Her character is "Considered 'one of the boys', [and] goes all the way back to NIS and Mike Franks".
 According to Glasberg, she is "a woman in her 50s who is a few days away from retirement and just needs to fill the desk time".
+A younger version of Strickland appears as a main character in the 2024 prequel series NCIS: Origins, played by Diany Rodriguez.